-Augmenting a glue's characteristics, to really keep skins on, are a couple of other factors.
-All skins must attach to the tip of your ski such that forward sliding doesn't peel the skin back or push snow between skin and ski.
-Products accomplish this in a variety of ways.
+Augmenting a glue's characteristics, to keep skins on, are a couple of other factors.
+All skins must attach to the tip of your ski such that forward sliding doesn't peel the skin back or push snow between skin and ski and products accomplish this in a variety of ways.
 Some use a simple cable loop, while others employ toggles in holes or hooks over edges.
 Some skins are cut to stay full width all the way to the tip, while others taper gently back to their full width.
 Some skins' backing material is stiffer than others.
 Soft skins seem to peel back more readily than stiffer ones.
-While the glue on the full mohair BD skins is the same as on the full nylon ones, the soft, flexible fabric allows far more rolling action.
-As a result, the skin glue fails more often on the full mohair than the full nylon.
+While the glue on the mohair BD skins is the same as on the full nylon ones, the soft, flexible fabric allows far more rolling action.
+As a result, the skin glue fails more often on the blends than the full nylon.

 All skins ice up.
-When the fabric gets wet from warmer snow, and is then subject to cold dry snow, ice forms within the fabric.
+When the fabric gets wet from warmer snow, and is then subject to cold, dry snow, ice forms within the fabric.
 This, depending on exact snow conditions, can result in anything from mere annoyance to a full-on shut-down.

 Packability and Weight

 We found a wide range of mass and sizes in our tested skins.
-Just like with grip and glide, packability and weight is correlated to the material.
+Just like with grip and glide, packability and weight correlate to the material.
 Because we tested skis, and therefore skins, of different widths, we cannot directly compare the actual mass of our tested skins to one another.